armanriazi/armanriazi.github.io/docs/public/cryptocurrency/defi.md

 What is the purpose of connecting a hardware wallet to MetaMask?

-- [ ] To enable phishing protection
+- [x] To enable phishing protection
 - [ ] To generate strong passwords
 - [ ] To track token balances

-- [ ] To allow interaction with DeFi applications while maintaining secure storage of crypto assets

-What is the purpose of connecting a hardware wallet to MetaMask?

-- [ ] To enable phishing protection
-- [ ] To generate strong passwords
-- [ ] To track token balances
-- [ ] To allow interaction with DeFi applications while maintaining secure storage of crypto assets
+- [x] To allow interaction with DeFi applications while maintaining secure storage of crypto assets

 What is the purpose of MetaMask's phishing protection feature?

 - [ ] To track token balances
-- [ ] To compare visited websites against a list of known phishing sites
+- [x] To compare visited websites against a list of known phishing sites
-- [ ] To grant permissions to dApps
+- [x] To grant permissions to dApps
 - [ ] To generate strong passwords

 What precautions can you take to protect yourself from exit scams?

 - [ ] Ignore red flags
-- [ ] Research the project team's background
+- [x] Research the project team's background
-- [ ] Look for audits from reputable security firms
+- [x] Look for audits from reputable security firms
 - [ ] Examine the project's code

 Which of the following are common types of scams in the DeFi ecosystem?